ssamot/ce888/05-Bandits.md

 Oza, Nikunj C., and Stuart Russell "Online bagging and boosting."
 Systems, man and cybernetics, 2005 IEEE international conference on.
 Vol. 3.
 IEEE, 2005.

-* We will implement this in the labs

 # The adversarial case